voukatas/Commander/README.md

 In case something fails you may need to update your python and pip libs.
 If it continues failing then ..well.. life happened

+3. Create new certs in each engagement

+4. Backup your c2.db, it is easy... just a file
 ## Testing
 pytest was used for the testing.
 You can run the tests like this:
 ```